Ukrainian Navy: Independence and the "Battle for the oath"

-From the beginning, relationships between the newly formed states of Russia Federation and the Republic of Ukraine were tense.
+From the beginning of the post-Soviet period, relationships between Russia and Ukraine were tense.
 In January 1992 the Supreme Soviet of Russia raised the question of the political status of Crimea (Crimean ASSR) and of the constitutionality of the 1954 decision to transfer of Crimean Oblast of the Russian SFSR to the Ukrainian SSR, accusing Nikita Khrushchev of treason against the Russian people.
 Although never annulled, many Russian parliamentarians refused to recognize the legal document, pointing out the procedural errors during its adoption.

 The Ukrainian side issued reminders of the number of international treaties and agreements between the two countries, such as the 19 November 1990 treaty between the Russian SFSR and the Ukrainian SSR, in which both sides recognized the territorial integrity of the other, as well as the Belavezha Accords (an agreement on creation of the CIS) of 8 December 1991 and the Alma-Ata Protocol of 21 December 1991.

 Noticing not much reaction from the Black Sea Fleet command located on the territory of Ukraine, on 5 April 1992 the President of Ukraine issued Decree #209 "About urgent measures on development of the Armed Forces of Ukraine", which accused the Russian Federation and the Joint Armed Forces command of intervening in the internal affairs of Ukraine.
 On 6 April 1992, a session of the 6th Congress of People's Deputies of the Russian SFSR refused to accept the Belavezha agreement as previously ratified by the Supreme Council of the Russian SFSR (on 12 December 1991).
-Also, on 6 April 1992, the President of Ukraine appointed Borys Kozhyn as the Commander of Ukrainian Naval Forces.
-The next day, the President of Russia issued a Decree "On the transfer of the Black Sea Fleet under jurisdiction of the Russian Federation".
+Also, on 6 April 1992, the president of Ukraine appointed Borys Kozhyn as the Commander of Ukrainian Naval Forces.
+The next day, the president of Russia issued a Decree "On the transfer of the Black Sea Fleet under jurisdiction of the Russian Federation".
 On 9 April 1992, the effect of both decrees were suspended until the end of the Russian-Ukrainian talks.